Ivellien/pgQuery4s/thesis/Outline.md

 	 - Lexer (flex), Parser (bison)
  2. Existing libraries - Doobie, Quill, ...
  3. Comparison of those libraries, pros and cons.
- 4. Decided direction of my implementation
+ 4. Direction of my implementation
  5. What is libpg_query? (maybe more into practical part)

 ## Practical part - pgquery4s